davidbradway/dockercmdpython/README.md

 ## Run container

-- Remove container when it finishes.
+- Remove container when it finishes
-- Run in interactive mode
+- Run interactive, tty mode
-- Run default or other CMD
+- Run default or other command
 - Optionally, provide arguments

 ```bash